 It was wonderful getting to see the carefully controlled movements of horse and rider competing down below us.

 The judges were set up in a series of three wooden huts at one edge of the ring where the competitors would do their maneuvers right in front of them.

 The dressage event would be graded on a scale of 0 to 10, 10 being the best.

 Many qualifying events would have been held leading up to the Olympics which is the final challenge for the best competitors from around the world showing off their years of training...all hoping to get those coveted bronze, silver and gold medals.
 Click HERE to see who won those 1992 equestrian events including those of dressage.

-Getting to view a dressage event at anytime makes for a most memorable memory.
+Getting to view a dressage event anytime makes for a most memorable memory.
 It is just about the highest form of horsemanship that a person is ever likely to see.
-Best wishes to those competing in the upcoming London Olympics as well as Olympic games long into the future!
+Best wishes to those competing in the upcoming Olympic games long into the future!